mnr/writing-wip/kwak-anthology.md

 Nilsson replied.
 "We don't like it.
 It violates the user agreement and we will defend ourselves.
 In court."

-"You're aware Dakota died in an unusual fashion?" asked Araci.
+"You're aware Dakota died unusually?" asked Araci.

 "We are aware of that," replied Nilsson.
 "Are you making an accusation?"